vertyll/vertyll/README.md

 ## 👋 Hi I'm Mikołaj
 Welcome to my GitHub profile.

-I'm a developer based in Poland, and I'm passionate about crafting digital experiences, web development and Rust programming language.
-I am currently studying computer science with specialization in programming, machine learning, deep learning and AI.
+I'm a developer based in Poland, and I'm passionate about crafting digital experiences and web development.
+I am currently studying computer science with specialization in programming.
 I improve my programming details every day.
 Outside of work, physical activity is also important to me.
 I regularly visit the gym, which helps me maintain my work-life balance.
 I believe that a healthy lifestyle translates into productivity at work and helps achieve better results.

 [back to navigation](#-navigation)
 ## 📫 Contact